annwhowell/Mod11_challenge/README.md

 # Technical Details

 This analysis was completed in Google colab at (https://colab.research.google.com/drive/1GGnkd03EA_a61udOBzKNBlTUDINFq_DM#scrollTo=-ncJFW68L5VQ)
+This analysis MUST be run in Google colab
 Requires Facebook Prophet

 # Requires following libraries and imports